 The Moon's craters and mountains are most dramatic if you

-look along the terminator—the line that separates the dark side from
+look near the terminator, the line that separates the dark side from

+the sunlit side.
 That's because the shadows created by the Sun are the

 longest.
 If you look through a telescope, you can even spot crater